Fundamental Guide

 List All Expenses

-Divide spending into three categories: discretionary, variable, and fixed.
+Break up expenditure into three types; discretionary, variable and fixed.

 3